Skip to Main Content

 My NIH Fellowship is being renewed for another year.
 What do I need to do to make sure my health insurance plan doesn’t stop?

 Please provide FAES with the NIH Fellowship Activation Form to renew your health insurance.
 This can be obtained from your Administrative Officer.
-FAES requires pages 1, 2 and 3 of the 6 pages of the NIH Fellowship Activation Form.
+FAES requires pages 1, 2, and 3 of the 6 pages of the NIH Fellowship Activation Form.
 The form must be signed by your sponsor on page 1.
-The Fellow will need to sign page 1 and 3.
+The Fellow will need to sign pages 1 and 3.

 All Fellows must provide a Fellowship Termination Notification to FAES when leaving the NIH or transitioning to a full-time employment position (FTE) with NIH.
 The form may be faxed to 301-480-3585 or emailed to faesinsurance@mail.nih.gov.